-Though the PlayStation 5 was one of the much-anticipated next-gen gaming consoles, the launch didn’t go smooth enough.
+Though the PlayStation 5 was one of the much-anticipated next-gen gaming consoles, the launch didn’t go smoothly enough.
 It seems that more and more bugs or errors have appeared in the way of the users each & every day.
-Meanwhile, some of the users are encountering the PS5 ‘Repairing Console Storage’ Error for some unknown reason.
+Meanwhile, some users are encountering the PS5 ‘Repairing Console Storage’ Error for some unknown reason.
 If you’re also one of the victims, check out this troubleshooting guide to fix it completely.

 How to Fix PS5 Repairing Console Storage Error

 Keep in mind that these methods aren’t useful for every scenario.
 But it would be best if you tried at least to avoid the storage error on your screen.